IP and Biopharma:

 Generics now fill 90% of all U.S. prescriptions (up from 13% in 1984), demonstrating that the current patent system successfully balances innovation incentives with competition and patient access.

-60% of medicines in the market have no patent,
+60% of medicines in the market have no patent, and biopharma patenting is less intensive than in other sectors.

-"Evergreening"
+Pharmaceutical Patent “Evergreening”

 Critics argue that brand-name drug companies “evergreen” their patents, strategically manipulating the patent system to inappropriately extend market exclusivity, delay generic entry and maintain high prices.
 In reality, patents cannot be extended indefinitely.
 They last 20 years from filing, with narrow and specific adjustments to this term only for government-caused delays.
 Moreover, later patents on drug improvements don’t extend earlier patents or block the generic entry of drug products using the inventions that were embodied in the original version of the drug.
 The “evergreening” metaphor obscures these legal realities and misdirects policy discussions.
 This series of papers tackles common myths about patents and market exclusivity for innovative medicines.